mrtnzlml-archive/compiler-extension/README.md

 	- Tests\TestService(%%ext_key2%%)
 ```

-Remember that this is possible only if you are using custom config added by `Mrtnzlml\CompilerExtension::addConfig` method.
+Remember that this is possible only if you are using custom config added by `Adeira\CompilerExtension::addConfig` method.
 It will not work in configs added in bootstrap file (via `Nette\DI\Compiler::addConfig`).
 This is because only under extension it's possible to get key from the right extension section (`ext2.ext_key2` in this case).

 You can also play with other extensions (`latte` in this example).
 This is however the most problematic part, because it's needed to remove definitions and aliases from DIC, but it's not easy to figure out which one.
 This library is trying to figure out what to do, but it's not silver bullet.
-However you can specify regular expression of service names to be reloaded using `\Mrtnzlml\CompilerExtension::reloadDefinition()` method.
+However you can specify regular expression of service names to be reloaded using `\Adeira\CompilerExtension::reloadDefinition()` method.